-• The first move plays one stone, the rest plays two stones each.
+- The first move plays one stone, the rest plays two stones each.

-- ▷ Connect 6. - ▶ Intuitively, in each turn the initiative goes to different players alternatively. - $\triangleright$ Still not able to prove the game is fair (in 2016).
+- ▶ Connect 6.

+- ▶ Intuitively, in each turn the initiative goes to different players alternatively.

+- ▶ Still not able to prove the game is fair (as in the year 2019).

-The first player uses less resource.
+- The first player uses less resource.

 - For example: using less time.

 - ▶ Chinese chess.

 - A resource-auctioning scheme.

-- General rules to redesign a game to make it fair are unknown and a very good and challenging research topic.
+- General rules to redesign a game to make it fair are unknown which makes a very good and challenging research topic.